phockheads/phockheads/docs/_series/phockhorror.md

 author: Pifu
 image: https://i.imgur.com/6AqBKub.gif
 date: 2022-02-13
-description: You want to get a thrill? then you need a PHOCKHORROR grail card coming with 30 iconic horror characters and future surprises.
+description: You want to get a thrill?
+Then you need a PHOCKHORROR grail card coming with 30 iconic horror characters and future surprises.
 subs:
   -
     name: IT